Overcoming Narcissistic Abuse, By Elizabeth Shaw – Life Coach.

-The reality of the life you’ve been living and the reality that you can make it better has you now thinking.
+The reality of the life you’ve been living, and the reality that you can make it better have you now thinking.
 “I must break free, but how do I break free?”

-A little bit of fear is normal in day to day life, normal fear actually helps you instinctively protect yourself from harm.
-With a narcissist they have manipulated and programmed your mind through threats, anger, rage, taking away your self-esteem through the gaslighting, blame shifting and projection.
+A little bit of fear is healthy in day to day life, and rational fear actually helps you instinctively protect yourself from harm.
+With a narcissist, they have manipulated and programmed your mind through threats, anger, rage, taking away your self-esteem through the gaslighting, blame-shifting and projection.
 Getting you to question your actions and your motives.

-To face reality we have to understand when breaking free from narcissistic people, there will not be one or two obstacles to set yourself free.
+To face reality, we have to understand when breaking free from narcissistic people, and there will not be one or two obstacles to set yourself free.
 There is many.
 You are not alone in this.
 Just focus on the first steps to getting out.